Dobiasd/articles/a_monad_is_just_a_monoid_in_the_category_of_endofunctors_explained.md

 ```

 The category we work with in programming is the category of types, i.e., each object represents the set of possible values for the particular type.
 The morphisms are our functions.
-Since in functional programming functions are data too (they can be passed around, etc.) the functions themselves are also objects (types).
+Since in functional programming functions are data too (they can be passed around, etc.) the function types themselves are also objects.

-Even though in this special category we can know something about the "content" objects (types) and what the morphisms (functions) do to them, from a pure category-theoretical point of view, this is not needed.
+Even though in this special category we can know something about the "content" objects (types) and what the concrete morphisms (functions) do to them, from a pure category-theoretical point of view, this is not needed.

 ## What is a functor?

 A functor is a structure-preserving mapping between categories.

-But for now, let's think about a functor in teams of a box.
+But for now, let's think about a functor in terms of a box.
 A typical example is the `Maybe` functor, which can either hold a value or nothing.
 (You might know it as `class Optional<T>` or similar, depending on the programming languages you're familiar with.)

 For `Maybe` to become a functor, we must provide a function `lift` that converts a function of type `A -> B` to one of type `Maybe<A> -> Maybe<B>`: